noahl25/comcon/README.md

 - Images are served locally, so if you want to use the database I included, make sure that you have all the images in the backend/images folder.

 Basic rundown of how the site works:
+- It's like Reddit/Fizz.
 - You can navigate to the "Explore" page to join a community.
+There are some community suggestions but you can search for one too.
+I only included like 10 so I wouldn't search anything too niche.
-You can create your own community by clicking the plus.
+- You can create your own community by clicking the plus.
 Creating a community will automatically join it.
 - You can see your joined communities in the "Feed" page.
 You can see posts from your communities there as well.
 - Liking and commenting on posts is pretty straightforward.
 You can right click one of your comments to delete or edit it.
 - You can create posts in the "Create" page.